Feuerfest

 6. Unattended-Upgrades is great!
 But you can't automate every single scenario by just using it!

-• Sometimes this even means to go back to the drawing board and optimize your internal company processes first.
+• Sometimes this even means to go back to the drawing board and optimise your internal company processes first.
 Especially in situations where approvals have to be given manually by real humans

 7. When you start rolling out unattended-upgrades it's better to have an overview first on how many patches are missing on each server.
 The more updates you install, the more likely it is that things will change or even break.
 Or may it even just those informal log messages that some parameter or option will be deprecated in the next major release.